 - Hextml.
 Begin with a blank hex map.
 I use hex paper and a notebook, but some people prefer using computers, and this is also useful if you're gaming online with distant people.
 In either case you need three sections for each hex: Text (its name or number), Secret Notes (what the DM knows, eg dungeon maps) and Player Notes (what is public knowledge about this hex).

 - Pick a hex and choose some starting terrain.
 The nearby terrain is likely to be more like this, so choose what you'd like to see more of - grassy plains, hill, forest, mountain, desert or whatever.
 Choose too the local climate - arctic, sub-arctic, temperate, sub-tropical or tropical.
 This is important later when determining what lives in the area neighbouring the village.

 - Starting village.
 Now create the starting village.
 S John Ross wrote a useful article called Medieval Demographics Made Easy, which tells us how many blacksmiths or chandlers we're likely to see in a place.
-There are many online generators for this, the linked site adds how many buildings there will be, and members of the noble families.
+There are many online generators for this, we recommend Donjon, as for everything else.

 - Start small!
 Less than 300 people means the place is small enough to need adventurers, and the things the party needs won't be available - they'll have to adventure to find them!
 Sketch the layout of the buildings, being logical - for example, since urine is used to cure leather, the tanner is not likely to be right next to the village well.

 - DMG pp100-102.
 Detail this village's significant NPCs - the nobles, the officers, and the artisans.
 They don't need stats, but roll up their personalities, and consider how they relate to each-other.

 - DMG p.173.
 Terrain.
 Each hex is one mile across.
 Starting with the northern hex and working clockwise, roll for the terrain adjacent to the starting village hex.
 Do this for all six hexes.